Pregnant Moms, Are You Getting Enough Folate?

 A variety of beans (garbanzo, pinto, black, kidney) and some fruits (strawberries, papaya, oranges) are also loaded with the valuable nutrient.

-We all know that temporary “morning” sickness can hit any time of the day (if not all day), so if folate-rich foods aren’t the least bit appealing, think about including another excellent source of natural folate in your diet: probiotics.
+We all know that temporary “morning” sickness can hit any time of the day (if not all day), so if folate-rich foods aren’t the least bit appealing, think about including another excellent source of natural folate in your diet: the friendly bacteria known as probiotics.

 But, that’s not all these beneficial bacteria have to offer

-Studies show that certain kinds of probiotics, such as those from the Bifidobacterium family and Lactobacillus plantarum, also produce natural B-vitamins, including folate4.
+Studies indicate that certain kinds of friendly flora, such as those from the Bifidobacterium family and Lactobacillus plantarum, also produce natural B-vitamins, including folate4.

 This is exciting news for soon-to-be moms!
-Taking a probiotic formula with targeted strains can boost your folate levels before and during pregnancy.
+Taking a probiotic formula with targeted strains can help support your folate levels before and during pregnancy.

 The benefits of probiotics don’t stop with folate.

-In fact, probiotics are sometimes known as the prenatal vitamin’s best friend because these extraordinary microbes help us absorb all of the nutrition from our foods and vitamins, and they lay the foundation for the healthiest start possible for our children.
+In fact, probiotics are sometimes known as the prenatal vitamin’s best friend because these extraordinary microbes help us absorb all of the nutrition from our foods and vitamins, and they support the foundation of the healthiest start possible for our children.

 You see, before your child is born, they’re nearly sterile in the womb.
 It isn’t until birth that they inherit everything they need for a healthy start at life—including a powerful, beneficial inoculation of bacteria that comes straight from mom through birth, skin-to-skin contact, and breast milk.
 It’s actually this good bacteria that colonizes to become the foundation of your child’s immune system, laying the building blocks for a healthy, happy life ahead.

-Fortunately, Hyperbiotics developed an effective probiotic formula with expecting moms in mind.
-PRO-Moms is a formula created specifically for breastfeeding and pregnant women that contains targeted strains proven to produce folate in the intestine and support the foundation of health for your child.
+Fortunately, Hyperbiotics developed a premium probiotic formula with expecting moms in mind.
+PRO-Moms is a formula created specifically for breastfeeding and pregnant women that contains targeted strains studied for their ability to produce folate in the intestine and support the foundation of health for your child.

-PRO-Moms includes 8 targeted probiotic strains that offer your body (and your baby) a myriad of health benefits.
-A targeted, effective probiotic can support the health of new moms and their babies by:
+PRO-Moms includes 8 targeted probiotic strains that offer your body (and your baby) a myriad of supportive functions to maintain health.
+This type of targeted probiotic can support the health of new moms and their babies by:

-Adding a high-quality probiotic like PRO-Moms to your prenatal and postnatal vitamin regimen will help to ensure that you and your future children are well on the way to vibrant health!References:
+Adding a high-quality probiotic like PRO-Moms to your prenatal and postnatal vitamin regimen will help you and your future children to stay vibrantly healthy throughout your lives!References: